Lemons, Lavender, & Laundry

 Goal 4: Add Storage

 I think all kids are great collectors of stuff.
-And all their stuff is treasure to them, so they have a hard time parting with it.
+And all their stuff is a treasure to them, so they have a hard time parting with it.
 My son is no exception.
 The top of his dresser… and the floor of his closet… and the shelf in his closet… are all proof that he has a lot of stuff.
 The problem is, there’s nowhere to put it.
-I’d love to add something like these to contain some of his treasures.
+I’d love to add some storage to contain some of his treasures.

 Lots to do!